frederic-perez/AmE-dictionary/data/dictionary.md

 __egomaniac__
 __egotistical__ _adj_ :two::hammer:
 __egotists__
-__egregious__ _adj_ :nine: /ih-GREE-juss/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
+__egregious__ _adj_ :nine::m: /ih-GREE-juss/ /ih-gree-juhs, -jee-uhs/ Something that is egregious stands out, but not in a good way — it means “really bad or offensive.”
 If you make an egregious error during a championship soccer match, your coach might bench you for the rest of the game.
+Extraordinary in some bad way; glaring; flagrant: _an egregious mistake; an egregious liar._
 __egress__ _n_
 __egret__ _n_ :five: Any of various usually white herons having long plumes during breeding season. _Snowy egrets._ :es: garceta
 __Eid al-Fitr__ _n_ An Islamic festival that begins the day after Ramadan ends.